 The school’s overnight policy is designed to suit the needs of various age groups and to strike a healthy balance between students’ participation in the weekend life of the school and their freedom to be away from school.

 The following regulations affect boarding students and are of interest to boarding students and their parents, but should also be noted by day students and their parents:

 - With the exception of switch nights or cultural events, boarding students may not take overnights Sunday through Thursday;

-- A student taking an overnight must have his or her blue slip approved by the house parent on duty prior to his or her departure;
+- A student taking an overnight must have his or her pass request approved by the house faculty on duty prior to their departure;

 - Boarding students who live locally are encouraged to spend most weekends at school.
 A boarding student may sign out home only if his or her parents are present, and if the proper blue slip protocol has been followed;

 Students are NOT allowed to sign out with an overnight host or hostess who is under the age of 25.
 Seniors may do so, but only with permission after the following four requirements have been met:

 - The overnight host or hostess resides on a college campus;

 - The overnight host or hostess must call the student’s house parent and advise them of the invitation, as well as of their situation (e.g., age, location, plans);

 - The student’s house parent must communicate with the student’s parents and advise them of the circumstances of the overnight, including any concerns the house parent may have regarding the overnight.
 Understanding the circumstances, as well as any concerns of the house parent, the student’s parents must provide permission for the overnight;